 Twitter Facebook

 Food security globally is an emerging concern bringing focus to our existing food system and supply chain.
 World Animal Protection aims to transform the food system that fuels animal abuse, impacting people, health and planet.
-On the occasion of Poultry Day we bring back the focus on how th... (more)
+On the occasion of Poultry Day we bring back the focus on how the increa... (more)

 On the occasion of National Tourism Day as we celebrate our diversity and heritage, World Animal Protection in India urges travel companies and individuals to adapt to responsible travel, free of animal cruelty and suffering.